eclipse-ecal/ecal/doc/rst/getting_started/howto/setup/python.rst

 * Install the eCAL Python integration (prior to eCAL 6.0.1)

-  Choose the appropiate version from the :ref:`download_archive` and download the :file:`.whl` file.
+  Choose the appropriate version from the :ref:`download_archive` and download the :file:`.whl` file.
   Open a command prompt in your download directory and install the Python wheel with:

   .. code-block:: batch